18 Foods to Increase Your Productivity While Working From Home

-We've rounded up the top foods to increase your productivity — because sometimes light music in the background and turning off your messages just isn't enough.
 These foods can increase your focus, memory, and stabilize your mood.
-And when you get enough of them on a consistent basis you get more productive days, weeks and months as a result.
-So why not fuel your body with the foods that help you get up and go?
-For more simple tricks to better your day, don't miss these essential 50 Cheap and Easy Slow Cooker Recipes.
+And when you get enough of them on a consistent basis you get more productive days, weeks, and months as a result.
+So, why not fuel your body with the foods that help you get up and go?

-There's a reason blueberries always fall on our best-for-you food lists like the .
-The antioxidant-packed berries do more than fight off disease, stop belly bloat, and curb your cravings.
-They're also linked to enhancing cognitive ability.
+These antioxidant-packed berries do more than fight off disease, stop belly bloat, and curb your cravings.
+Blueberries are also linked to enhancing cognitive ability.
 At the University of Reading, researchers observed schoolchildren's memory and attention-spans after the consumption of flavonoid-rich blueberry supplements.
 Results showed that by consuming our favorite berries, the children displayed significant cognitive improvements, especially when being asked to complete a task.

 Popeye was onto something good when he deemed this leafy green his go-to.
 Your childhood enemy does more than help you build muscle.
 According to research from Harvard Medical School, consuming these super leaves slows the rate of cognitive decline — which means your brain will stay stronger for longer.
 It also improves learning capacity and motor skills; all of which are needed to have a good day!

 Still stuck on the kale craze?
 Good.
 The nutrition powerhouse holds more calcium in a cup than a class of milk, fills you with fiber, and fuels your brain.
 Rich in manganese, the superfood increases concentration and brain function.
 But wait, it gets better for your brain.
 Just one serving holds 1,180 percent of the daily recommendation of vitamin K, which reduces your chances of mental decline, according to a review in Frontiers in Neurology.
 So on days that require tons of brain power — try using one of our 20 fresh tips for how to cook kale.